ryuuni/KERMit/README.md

 ## Server - Flask API

 ### Setup
-To start up the server, follow this sequence of steps
+To start up the server, follow this sequence of steps:

 #### 1. Activate the virtualenv and install dependencies for the project